Main information:

 The indoor flooring is level and non-slip; seating is available.

 For the hearing impaired there are induction loops in the entrance area at the cash desk and in the event room (Oriel Hall) on the 3rd museum level.
 Portable induction loops are also available at the cash desk, which enable the multimedia guide to be used in conjunction with hearing aids.
-The exhibits are extensively labelled and additional information in written form can be purchased in the museum shop.

 show background images